 Root Veggie Buddha Bowl

-This buddha bowl has a bunch of my favorite winter veggies along with brown rice and chickpeas for added protein.
+My root veggie buddha bowl has a bunch of my favorite winter veggies along with brown rice and chickpeas for added protein.
 For a long time, I didn’t like beets very much, possibly because of the way they were cooked, or maybe they weren’t seasoned right.
 Anyways, I absolutely love the color of them and have wanted to enjoy eating them more, so I started experimenting.
 The beets in this recipe are mild, and blend so perfectly with the rich spices.
 They are also a soft, but not mushy, texture.

 Finally, the spices in this dish really make it what it is. garam masala is a traditional Indian spice.
 It is rich and adds a ton of depth to veggies. garam masala can be found in most large grocery stores - such as Wegmans or Whole Foods, in the Middle Eastern food, or specialty spice section.
 If you cannot find it, no worries, this dish will be lovely without it.
 The turmeric in the sauce also adds a lovely color and enhances the other spices that coat the veggies.